baby-phage/Hydropathy-Index-Plotter/README.md

 # Hydropathy-Index-Plotter
-Generates hydropathy plot from a protein sequence (FASTA format).
+A web-based application that generates hydropathy plot from a protein sequence (FASTA format).